-Special Aid Fund: During 2014-2015, Questar III saw increases in federal aid primarily related to the "Teaching is the Core" and "Virtual Advances Placement" one-year grant awards.
-Additionally, the Board of Education decided to discontinue the Adult Licensed Practical Nursing (LPN) Program for 2015-2016.
-For 2015-2016, we expect to see a decline in funding due to the completion of these grants and the closure of the Adult LPN Program.
-However, we continue to be successful in receiving various small grants from the New York State Education Department (NYSED).
-Questar III will continue to be proactive in seeking out new funding opportunities.
+Special Aid Fund: As anticipated, during the 2015-2016 fiscal year, Questar III experienced decreases in federal aid primarily related to the "Teaching is the Core" and "Virtual Advanced Placement" one-year grant awards that expired at the end of the 2014-2015 year, in addition to the discontinuation of the Adult Licensed Practical Nursing (LPN) Program.
+Grant funding levels for 2016-2017 are expected to approximate 2015-2016 levels.
+Questar III will continue to be proactive in seeking new funding opportunities.